-In the case of successful cyber-attack, the consequences can be disastrous for the company.
+In the case of successful cyber-attack , the consequences can be disastrous for the company.
 Data theft or espionage can lead to replication of clinical trials, considerable financial loss, litigation and even dangerous consequences for patient health: downtime, spillage of hazardous materials, production of ineffective or toxic drugs and more.

 We anticipate that politically motivated attacks by statesupported actors against systems associated with COVID-19 response efforts will continue apace with various nation state attackers and hacktivists ramping up their efforts.
-Indeed, we believe that the impact of the pandemic in the Middle East could spark attacks to subvert COVID-19 response efforts, delaying the attempts to get the situation under control.
-Statesponsored hacker groups targeting the pharmaceutical industry are active and dangerous for the sector.
+Indeed, we believe that the impact of the pandemic in Iran will inflame anti-US sentiment, with attacks to subvert COVID-19 response efforts, cause suffering and even death.
+Among other hacker groups targeting the pharmaceutical industry, Chinese actors are also active and dangerous for the sector.